ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

   greater than 0 and less than or equal to 1.
 A speed value of 1 will make the robot move as fast as it can, and a speed value of 0.1 will be... pretty slow.
-- Tolerance - the tolerance Pathfinder uses in determining if it's finished following the trajectory.
+- Tolerance - the tolerance Zenfinder uses in determining if it's finished following the trajectory.
 This value should be determined experimentally.
   Higher tolerance values make your robot's movement less accurate, while lower tolerance values increase accuracy, but can sometimes cause issues